jacobkhohayting/jakhocobting/index.md

 Throughout high school, I've competed in contests, written contests, taught students, and participated in various programs.
 All of my experience has led to the creation of a ton of fun things including [handouts and papers](https://jacobkhohayting.github.io/jakhocobting/handoutsandpapers), a [personal problem collection](https://jacobkhohayting.github.io/jakhocobting/problemcreation), as well as [my teaching career and a few videos](https://jacobkhohayting.github.io/jakhocobting/teachingandvideos.html) to go along.

 Aside from studying, I love sports: soccer, swimming, and basketball, in particular.
 But also frisbee and running!
+My goal is to get into biking, but unfortunately, bikes are not easily attainable.

 ## What I'm Up To